We have two ways of ordering prescriptions online

 - If you are signed up for the ‘Electronic Prescription Service’ (EPS), from your nominated pharmacy (click here for more information)

 For medication that you are taking on a repeat basis, you will need regular reviews.
-A reminder will be attached to the counterfoil of your prescription, when you order the last issue of an item before a review is due.
+A reminder will be highlighted on the counterfoil of your prescription, when you order the last issue of an item before a review is due.
 If you use the EPS, the clinician will send an electronic note to the pharmacist, to inform you of the need for a medication review.
 It is the responsibility of the pharmacist to inform you of the need for these reviews.
+However, please take responsibility for your medication and keep track of the number of issues you have left (e.g. if the Doctor prescribes six month’s supply, when you order in the sixth month, please check whether you have received one of these reminders - if not, please ask a member of staff who can check with the Doctor on your behalf).

 Please book in for these reviews in good time to avoid any problems when you are running low on medication.